Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Also read: Raspberry Pi Pico Serial Communication Example(MicroPython)

-Using Push-Buttons to Trigger Raspberry Pi Pico Interrupts
+Using Push-Buttons to Trigger Interrupts

 Let us now try to interface a pushbutton using an interrupt.
 For this example, we shall use the Falling Edge(or Edge Low) of a pin voltage to trigger an interrupt.
 The connections will be the same as we used in the previous example for Polling a button input i.e. connect a pushbutton between GPIO5 and GND pin.